franckLdx/uploaderExpress/README.md

   Optional.
 Default: [os.tmpdir()](https://nodejs.org/api/os.html#os_os_tmpdir)

-* **maxSize**: Maximumn numbers of bytes that the uploader will accept.
-Any attempt to upload more bytes will be rejected.
+* **maxSize**: Maximumn size that the uploader will accept.
+Any attempt to upload more bytes is rejected.
+Can be an integer or string:
+  * an integer is for a size in bytes. maxSize:1024 allow files of 1 kb
+  * a string is interpreted by [bytes librarie](https://www.npmjs.com/package/bytes). maxSize:'1kb' is the same than maxSize:1024

   Optional.
 If not defined uploaderExpress accepts requests of any size.